MarkWieczorek/mapmanager/_posts/2015-05-21-fitting-segments-in-fiji.md

  - Run Map Manager with the MapManager.ipf file (this is how you always run Map Manager).
  - Open the [HDD Paths][5] panel using the main menu 'MapManager - Hard Drive Paths'.
- - In the Map Manager HD Paths panel, specify the path to your Fiji Application with the 'Set' button.
+ - In the Map Manager HD Paths panel, specify the path to your Fiji Application with the corresponding 'Set' button.
- - Us e the main [Options Panel][6] to save a user file with 'Save As...'.
-The next time you open Map manager, it will use this Fiji path.
+ - In the main [Options Panel][6],save the global options with the 'Save' button.
+The next time Map Manager is run, it will remember and use this Fiji path.

 If that does not work, you can specify the location of your Fiji program in a Map Manager [User File][3].
 The user file needs to contain a line like this...